joelsernamoreno/EvilCrowCable-Wind/README.md

 ![Config](https://github.com/joelsernamoreno/EvilCrowCable-Wind/blob/main/images/vid-pid.png)

 **Note:** Be sure to enter the correct data, or you may risk bricking the device.
+Additional VendorID/ProductIDs available on: https://devicehunt.com/all-usb-vendors

 * **Delete USB Config:**